DatNguyen124/tinyml_mosquito/README.md

 ### Pipeline
 <figure>
     <img src="Project%20Pipelines/Pipeline1.png" alt="Pipeline 1 Overview" title="Pipeline 1" style="width: 60%;">
-    <figcaption>**Figure 1: Overview of Pipeline 1**</figcaption>
+    <figcaption>Figure 1: Overview of Pipeline 1</figcaption>
 </figure>

-Pipeline 1 employs TinyML for low-power and cost-effective mosquito species classification.
-This pipeline is specifically designed for deployment in remote or resource-constrained environments.
+**Pipeline 1** employs TinyML for low-power and cost-effective mosquito species classification.
+This pipeline is specifically designed for deployment in remote or resource-constrained environments. <br>

 **Advantages:**
 - **Energy Efficiency:** Operates on minimal power, enabling extended use on battery-powered devices.
 - **Cost Savings:** Avoids reliance on cloud computing, reducing deployment and operational expenses.
-- **Compact Design:** Utilizes microcontrollers such as the Arduino Nano 33 BLE Sense, ensuring portability and practicality in the field.
+- **Compact Design:** Utilizes microcontrollers such as the Arduino Nano 33 BLE Sense, ensuring portability and practicality in the field. <br>

 **Limitations:**
 - **Model Constraints:** Requires lightweight models, which can limit classification accuracy and complexity.
-- **Optimization Challenges:** Demands advanced techniques like model pruning and quantization to meet hardware constraints while maintaining real-time responsiveness.
+- **Optimization Challenges:** Demands advanced techniques like model pruning and quantization to meet hardware constraints while maintaining real-time responsiveness. <br>

 This pipeline highlights the balance between performance and resource limitations inherent to embedded systems.
-The next sections will explore the hardware and software decisions that enable the success of this pipeline.
+The next sections will explore the hardware and software decisions that enable the success of this pipeline. <br>

 <figure>
     <img src="Project%20Pipelines/Pipeline2.png" alt="Pipeline 2 Overview" title="Pipeline 2" style="width: 60%;">
     <figcaption>**Figure 2: Overview of Pipeline 2**</figcaption>
 </figure>

-Pipeline 2 leverages Edge Impulse for live classification directly at the edge, offering several key benefits.
+Pipeline 2 leverages Edge Impulse for live classification directly at the edge, offering several key benefits. <br>
 **Advantages:**
 - **Real-Time Processing:** Ensures immediate classification results without reliance on cloud infrastructure.
 - **Ease of Deployment:** Utilizes a user-friendly platform with pre-built tools, accelerating development and deployment cycles.
-- **Reduced Latency:** Processes data locally on the device, minimizing delays compared to cloud-dependent workflows.
+- **Reduced Latency:** Processes data locally on the device, minimizing delays compared to cloud-dependent workflows. <br>

 **Limitations:**
 - **Device Compatibility:** Performance heavily depends on the capabilities of the deployed hardware, requiring careful hardware selection.